 Six years ago on a visit to a children’s cancer ward, Amy was informed by a nurse that the patient she was visiting was the fifth goalkeeper to be treated that week.
-When Amy discovered this, she began to wonder if there was a link between them and their use of artifical turf surfaces.
+When Amy discovered this, she began to wonder if there was a link between them and their use of artificial turf surfaces.
 So she began collecting a list of similar cases.

 A pitch that’s heavy on the rubber crumb.